kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(D\) Increase the PFC level to be collected from each passenger.

-\(ii\) No further consultation with air carriers and foreign air carriers or public comment is required by a public agency in accordance with §§158.23 and 158.24 when applying for an amendment in the following situations:
+\(ii\) No further consultation with air carriers and foreign air carriers or public comment is required by a public agency in accordance with §[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§158.23]] and 158.24 when applying for an amendment in the following situations:

 \(A\) To institute a decrease in the level of PFC to be collected from each passenger;